aaltsys/doc-develop/3_learn/integer-manipulation.rst

 Simple Mathematical operations
 ================================

 So, you open the terminal, type 7 + 4, and out comes 11, right?
 Unfortunately not.
-Instead you'll get "7: command not found" Bash doesn't do math quite like your average programming language. but it does have alternate methods which you can use.
+Instead you'll get "7: command not found."
+Bash doesn't do math quite like your average programming language, but it does have alternate methods which you can use.

 In the Terminal